<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h4>Highlights</h4>

-<p>• Floating markets, and floating villages along Mekong river<br />
+<p>• Floating markets and floating villages along the Mekong river<br />

 • <span style="font-weight: 400;">Local customs and cuisines </span></p>